 He turned to face his father, putting the Pyramid to his back for a few more precious moments.

 Dad dropped to his knees and pulled his son into a bone-crushing hug.
-Unshed tears sparkled in his eyes.
+Unshed tears sparkled in Dad’s eyes.
 “You’re going to do well, my boy!” he choked out.

 “I’ll be back,” Rin said, pulling back from his father slightly.